AnitaOberstar/CopyCatReact/README.md

-# Getting Started with Create React App
+# Copy Cat Tom

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Copy Cat app is the capstone project of Codecademy's "Learn React" course.
+The app was bootstrapped with  [Create React App](https://github.com/facebook/create-react-app) and composed with the exercise files.

+The application features a cat named Tom.
+The cat will repeat everything you type into the input field available on the top of the page and you can mute him at anytime by clicking over his face.

 ## Available Scripts